nchain-innovation/universal_blockchain_asset/python/src/web3_py/contracts/Readme.md

 - From FileExplorer (side menu):
   - click on Contracts
-  - either upload file or copy-paste into a new file, called WilderToken.sol
+  - either upload file or copy-paste into a new file, called SmartUTXO.sol
 - From Solidity Compiler (side menu):
-  - Click on Compile WilderToken.sol
+  - Click on Compile SmartUTXO.sol

 The ABI and Bytecode are copyable at the bottom of the Solidity Compiler section